rebeca53/nd940-android-kotlin-final-project/README.md

 ### 8. Animation
 Animate favorite and download option in Main screen.
 Animate image on transition from Saved screen to Detail screen.
 ### 9. Optional
 Plus: Notify when download is done.
 Add Info button in Main Screen.
 Animate Favorite button in MainScreen in sync with the list icon.
 Test activity.
 When item is clicked in the list, open a drawer with explanation.
+Test service, mock Repository.